 Aspirate the supernatant from the tube then add 1.5 mL of pre-chilled HBSS into the tube.
 Dissociate the cortical cell pellet into single cells with gentle pipetting.
 Count the cell number with a hemocytometer.

 Add 2 mL of AM and 2 x 104 cortical cells per well into 6-well plates.
-Incubate the plate at 37 °C and 5% CO2 for 3 h to let cells attach to the plate.
+Incubate the plate at 37 °C and 5% CO2 for 3 h to let the cells attach to the plate.

 Set-up of Neural-endothelial Co-culture and Ac4ManNAz Labeling System